lepture/mistune/docs/mathplugin.rst

 MathJax via CSS Classes
 #######################

 As all of the mathexpr identified blocks are given the css class "mathexpr", you can you limit MathJax if you also have a class assigned to your body or an outermost content div.
-Note that the *processClass* option is only for elements blocked by *ignoreClass*, and anything outside the an ignoredClass will still be processed.
+Note that the *processClass* option is only for elements within blocks that are not rendered due to *ignoreClass*, and anything outside the `ignoredClass` blocks will still be processed.

 .. code-block:: javascript
       MathJax.Hub.Config({